Networking – Essential To Advancing Your Career

 Be open about your career goals.
 Although you don’t want to come off as pushy or obnoxious, encourage yourself to speak up about your goals.

 Follow up.
-If you have a productive, interesting conversation with someone at a networking event and even exchange contact information, send them a note to keep the momentum going.
-Mention something specific you enjoyed about speaking with the person.
+If you have a productive, interesting conversation with someone at an event and even exchange contact information, send them a note to keep the momentum going.
+Mention something specific you enjoyed speaking with the person.
 If you offered to connect him or her with someone else, follow through.
-Networking isn’t over when you leave the event.
+Conversations are not over when you leave the event.

 The following websites list upcoming business events, workshops, seminars, and job fairs in the St. Louis area: